Arjun-Mishra-312/RecoverEase/README.md

 ## Technology Stack

-- **Backend**: PHP for server-side scripting to handle business logic and database interactions.
+- **Backend**: Express.js and Node.js for server-side scripting to handle business logic and database interactions.
-- **Frontend**: Next.js with Tailwind CSS for building a responsive and user-friendly interface.
+- **Frontend**: HTML for building a responsive and user-friendly interface.
-- **Database**: Oracle Relational Database Management System (RDBMS) provided by the department to manage and store all application data securely and efficiently.
+- **Database**: Oracle Relational Database Management System (RDBMS) to manage and store all application data securely and efficiently.
 - **Version Control**: Git for collaborative code management and tracking changes.

-## Contributors

-- **Arjun Mishra**
-  Student Number: 92830678
-  CS Alias: i8m6m
-  Email: arjun03@student.ubc.ca

-- **Heral Kumar**
-  Student Number: 97381925
-  CS Alias: g6e5e
-  Email: heralk21@student.ubc.ca

-- **Ruhani Mittal**
-  Student Number: 95861191
-  CS Alias: g0v5t
-  Email: rmittal7@student.ubc.ca
 <!--
 By including our names and student numbers, we certify that the work in this project was performed solely by us.